nus-cs2103-AY2122S2/ip/docs/README.md

 ### Remove a task

-Description: Delete a task from the list of tasks by its index number.
+Description: Remove a task from the list of tasks by its index number.

-Syntax: `delete [TASK_INDEX]`
+Syntax: `remove [TASK_INDEX]`

 ### Mark a task as done